shoshonearnold/shoshone-s-Bookmarker/README.md

 # shoshone-s-Bookmarker
-This app saves your nookmarks for you.
+This app saves your bookmarks for you.

 ## Release V 1.1: CSS and HTML schema update!
 index.html: